Szybet/esp-idf-platformio/examples/bluetooth/nimble/ble_l2cap_coc/coc_bleprph/tutorial/coc_bleprph_walkthrough.md

         }
         return 0;
 ```
-For More info related to `BLEPRPH_GAP_EVENT` and advertising functionality here is the complete tutorial for [bleprph_walkthrough.md](../../../bleprph/tutorial/bleprph_walkthrough.md)

 ## Conclusion
 This example demonstrates advertising data, connecting to a central device, enabling connection-oriented channels, and transmitting data over the L2CAP layer.
 Its key objectives are to showcase BLE service discovery, connection setup, and data transfer using connection-oriented channels.